Kenneth Flakes, PE

 I don’t want to say I’m not excited.
 She’s fantastic.
 That’s not where I’m going with this.
 Ladies and gentlemen, she’s a lot of things.
 She’s spectacular actually.
 And congratulations on new mamahood.
 There’s one thing she’s not.
 She ain’t Beyoncé.

-Since the interview, Smith has been widely criticized by media and on social media.
+Since the interview, the media and social media have widely criticized Smith.
 Some of the criticism has been fair, but other criticism lacks perspective.

-Below I offer my takeaways from Smith’s comments with the goal of adding context to the discussion.
+Below I offer my takeaways from Smith’s comments to add context to the discussion.

 1. Stephen A. Smith did not know his audience or the power of his words.

-In my opinion, the response to Smith’s comments about Rihanna is more about the protection of Black women than his personal opinion about Rihanna and Beyoncé.
+I think the response to Smith’s comments about Rihanna is more about protecting Black women than his personal opinion about Rihanna and Beyoncé.

 Shepherd’s audience is mostly women.
 Also, Rihanna’s fanbase consists largely of women.
 Her fanbase is called “Rihanna Navy” and is loyal and vocal.
 Smith had to realize that anything that could be perceived as a slight against Rihanna would not sit well with her fanbase.

 Further, many Black women did not appreciate Smith’s comparison of Rihanna and Beyoncé.
-Even Angela Rye in a guest appearance on The Breakfast Club said, “Can we as a culture get past pitting Black women, Black men, Black people, against each other?
+In a guest appearance on The Breakfast Club, even Angela Rye said, “Can we as a culture get past pitting Black women, Black men, Black people, against each other?
 Even if it is passive.”

-I myself did not equate Smith's words with pitting two accomplished Black women against each other.
-But I am not a Black woman and I do not live the daily experiences of Black women.
-A lot of Black women believe that Smith’s comparison was unnecessary and harmful, so that must be considered.
+I did not equate Smith's words with pitting two accomplished Black women against each other.
+But I am not a Black woman, and I do not live the daily experiences of Black women.
+Many Black women believe Smith’s comparison was unnecessary and harmful, so that must be considered.

-Smith is quite experienced in debating sports topics on ESPN, but super sports fanbases like “Cowboy Nation” are quite different than super fanbases such as “Rihanna Navy” and the “Beyhive”.
-Maybe if Smith knew his audience better, he would have chosen his words more carefully.
+Smith is quite experienced in debating sports topics on ESPN, but super sports fanbases like “Cowboy Nation” are quite different than super fanbases such as “Rihanna Navy” and the “Beyhive.”
+If Smith had known his audience better, he would have chosen his words more carefully.

 Smith debates sports topics for a living but was clearly outside his realm when he decided to debate who was a better entertainer.
 Smith unnecessarily chose to walk into the lion’s den and ultimately did not leave unscathed.

-The irony, however, and some may say hypocrisy, is that fans have been debating Rihanna and Beyoncé for years.
+The irony, however, and some may say hypocrisy, is that fans have debated Rihanna and Beyoncé for years.
 Many have been asking for a Rihanna vs. Beyoncé battle on Versuz.
-It is quite funny that many of the people that are currently upset with Smith would likely be debating Rihanna and Beyoncé as Smith did on SHERRI.
+It is quite funny that many people currently upset with Smith would likely be debating Rihanna and Beyoncé as Smith did on SHERRI.

 2. Why are people even surprised that Stephen A would actually go there?

 No one should really be surprised that Smith turned Shepherd’s question into a debate topic.
-No one should be surprised that he offered his opinion even if it was not asked for.
+No one should be surprised that he offered his opinion even if it was not requested.

 To be totally fair to Smith, after his appearance on SHERRI, he stated on his podcast that Shepherd’s team asked him to be in debate mode for a First Take style segment for the show.
 Clearly, Smith chose the wrong subject to debate, but one cannot blame him for doing as instructed.